 Computer is our common office equipment which will produce all kinds of file data every time we use it.
-And the increasing data will make the computer storage space not that enough, so mobile hard disk and cloud drive become our necessary tools to store data.
-But because of the inconvenience of mobile hard disks, cloud drives have become a favorite storage tool among users.
+And the increasing data will quickly eat up the computer storage space, so mobile hard disk and cloud drive become our necessary tools to store data.
+But due to the inconvenience of physical hard disks, cloud drives have become a favorite storage method among users.

 Dropbox and Google Drive are two of the great cloud drives.
-They have many similar features, but a closer comparison shows that there are still subtle differences in their features.
-And these subtle differences make the user experience so much different.
+They have many similar features, but a closer comparison shows that there are still subtle differences, which make the user experience so much different.
 You want to know which cloud drive is better for you, you need to get to know them better.
 Next, we will make a detailed comparison between Google Drive and Dropbox in four aspects: pricing and storage, security, file sharing, file sync and upload speed, hope it will help you a lot.

 Google Drive vs Dropbox: Pricing and Storage